DistroByte/DistroByte/README.md

 # James Hackett
 Hey there!

 My name is James, and you've found my GitHub profile!
-I am a fourth year student in Dublin City University studying Computer Applications and Software Applications.
+I'm a Devops Engineer at NS1, a DNS company owned by IBM.

-I'm the Chairperson and previous Systems Administrator for Redbrick - DCU's Computing and Networking Society.
+Formerly an SRE at @Demonware and a Systems Administrator for @Redbrick.

 I run a homelab with documentation [here](https://docs.james-hackett.ie).